-

 Weather can reveal weak points suddenly.

-Dry air, high winds, and heavy snow increase stress.
+Dry air, strong winds, and heavy snow all add stress.

-Early knowledge gives time to respond safely.
+Early awareness gives homeowners time to act safely.

 Branches grow longer and heavier over time.